 This metric shows the ratio between the number of scheduled and actual telehealth appointments.
 By tracking successful encounters, you can evaluate the efficiency of your booking system and scheduling capabilities and the level of patient satisfaction and comfort.

-The ExpertBox booking widget lets your patients schedule appointments when they want to and at the click of a button.
-You can create a widget, integrate it into your website, and customize it according to your preferences to automate the booking process for your patients.
+The ExpertBox booking page lets your patients schedule appointments when they want to and at the click of a button.
+You can create a booking page, integrate it into your website, and customize it according to your preferences to automate the booking process for your patients.

 3. Profitability